Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt3-consolidation.md

 "...Don’t fight them.
 They’re stronger than you."

 Truly, a seneschal without peer.
 Yeego resisted the treacherous urge to flick his ear in irritation, and settled instead for grace and poise.
 "I will bear that in mind," he replied.
-"Let’s find that white flag…"
+"Let’s find that white flag..."

 In the end he made do with a dirty light gray tarpaulin.
 Hopefully it would look white enough, fluttering above his head on a pole.
 He borrowed a two-wheel vehicle from one of his scouts and kept his speed on the cautious side as he followed the route clearly laid out on the sign, until he reached the meeting spot.